abhayagiri/beginning-our-day/manuscripts/lpp.md

 full advantage of these teachings and teachers.
 They are invaluable supports for our practice and spiritual cultivation.

-# Yoniso manasikāra: Directing Attention Skillfully
+# Knowing Wholesome and Unwholesome States

 ## Luang Por Pasanno